PersianSpock/Changing-Gender-of-A-Voice/README.md

 **Testing For Gender Detection:**

-gd_test.py is the code responsible for testing your audio files:
+[`test.py`](gd_test.py) is the code responsible for testing your audio files or your voice:

+    python gd_test.py --help

+**Output:**

+    usage: gd_test.py [-h] [-f FILE]

-Gender recognition script, this will load the model you trained, and perform inference on a sample you provide (using your file)
+    Gender recognition script, this will load the model you trained, and perform inference on a sample you provide (either using your voice or a file)

     optional arguments:
--h, --help            show this help message and exit -f FILE, --file FILE  The path to the file, preferred to be in WAV format For instance, to get gender of the file test-samples/27-124992-0002.wav, you can:
+    -h, --help            show this help message and exit -f FILE, --file FILE  The path to the file, preferred to be in WAV format

+- For instance, to get gender of the file `test-samples/27-124992-0002.wav`, you can:

       python gd_test.py --file "test-samples/27-124992-0002.wav"

-Output:
+    **Output:**

       Result: male
       Probabilities:     Male: 96.36%    Female: 3.64%

-There are some audio samples in test-samples folder for you to test with, it is grabbed from LibriSpeech dataset.
+  There are some audio samples in [test-samples](test-samples) folder for you to test with, it is grabbed from [LibriSpeech dataset](http://www.openslr.org/12).

-To make inference on your voice instead, you need to:
+- To make inference on your voice instead, you need to:

       python gd_test.py

-Wait until you see "Please speak" prompt and start talking, it will stop recording as long as you stop talking.
+    Wait until you see `"Please speak"` prompt and start talking, it will stop recording as long as you stop talking.